NQCD/NQCDynamics.jl/docs/src/initialconditions/metropolishastings.md

 sim.temperature / 2 * 5
 ```

-## Legacy version
+## Example 2

-Prior to the use of [`AdvancedMH.jl`](https://github.com/TuringLang/AdvancedMH.jl),
-an alternative version of the algorithm was implemented that works for both classical
-and ring polymer systems.
-This is currently still included in the code but should be regarded as deprecated and
-will likely be removed/combined with the [`AdvancedMH.jl`](https://github.com/TuringLang/AdvancedMH.jl)
-version.

-Here, we use the legacy version to obtain a thermal distribution in a simple
+Here, we obtain a thermal distribution in a simple model system with some additional tweaks to
-model system.
+try and sample a larger configuration space.

 ```@setup monte
 using NQCDynamics